The Best ETFs of 2019 Tell You Which Sub-sectors Had the Most Strength. One in Particular Stood Out.

 What are my takeaways?
 First and foremost, that housing stocks are a good place to be right now.
 It’s the only sector that had multiple ETFs make the list.
 Second, that undervalued sectors like financials (and energy, which fell just shy of the list) are showing signs of life.
 And third, that semiconductors and technology are outperforming the way they normally do in bull markets.

-Those latter two takeaways encapsulate the dichotomy of the current market, where certain value stocks are doing well and certain growth stocks remain strong—but you have to identify the areas of consistent strength given all the sector rotation that’s going on.
+Those latter two takeaways encapsulate the dichotomy of the current market, where certain value stocks are doing well and certain growth stocks remain strong—but you have to identify the areas of consistent strength given all the sector rotation that occurred for half the year.

-Through it all, housing has remained a constant, actually gaining strength in recent months – the two homebuilder ETFs are up an average of 55% in the last three months.
-The sector’s ability to weather the volatility of the last few months is a good indicator that housing stocks are a good place to invest right now, regardless of market conditions.
+Through it all, housing has remained a constant, actually gaining strength when most other stocks were stagnant through the middle part of the year.
+The sector’s ability to weather that volatility is a good indicator that housing stocks are a good place to invest well into 2020.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!